mehulagg/gitlab/doc/security/password_storage.md

 stored as plain text.

-GitLab uses the [Devise](https://github.com/heartcombo/devise) authentication library to hash user user passwords.
-Created password hashes have these
+GitLab uses the [Devise](https://github.com/heartcombo/devise) authentication library to hash user passwords.
+Created password hashes have these attributes:
-attributes:

 - **Hashing**: The [`bcrypt`](https://en.wikipedia.org/wiki/Bcrypt) hashing
   function is used to generate the hash of the provided password.
 This is a